 This course is a continuation of CHEN.2020 Chemical Engineering Thermodynamics and develops capacity to apply thermodynamic principles towards the solution of practical problems while maintaining the rigorous characteristics of thermodynamics analysis.
 The course extends the treatment of thermodynamic properties of pure fluids to the application of problems unique to chemical engineering involving vapor-liquid equilibrium, liquid-liquid and multiphase equilibrium, as well as the theory and application of solution thermodynamics and chemical reaction equilibria.

-Pre-req: CHEN.2020 Chemical Engineering Thermodynamics with a 'C-' or better, and MATH.1320 Calculus II, and Chemical Engineering Majors Only.
+Pre-req: CHEN.2020 Chemical Engineering Thermodynamics with a 'C-' or better, or Spring 2020 grade of "P", and MATH.1320 Calculus II, and Chemical Engineering Majors Only.

 Students perform laboratory base experimental analyses in fluid flow and heat transfer and fluid flow and heat transfer unit operations processes common in Chemical Engineering practice.
 The course is team based and students are expected to develop and improve in their ability to work and interact in a group environment.
 Written and oral reports are required.
 Safety in both lad and industrial practice are emphasized.
 Meets Core Curriculum Essential Learning Outcome for Quantitative Literacy (QL) and Written & Oral Communication (WOC).

 Pre-req: CHEN.2020 Energy Balance and Introduction to Thermodynamics, and CHEN.3030 Fluid Mechanics, and ENGL.1020 College Writing II.